florian-beetz/bachelor-thesis/thesis.md

-The last two declarations identify that the module uses a service `org.thirdparty.module.Service` provided by some other class and implements a service `com.company.module.api.Service` with the class `com.company.module.api.impl.ServiceImpl` for usage by other modules.
+The last two declarations identify that the module uses a service `org.thirdparty.module.Service` provided by some other class and implements a service `com.company.module.api.Service` with the class `com.company.module.api.impl.
+ServiceImpl` for usage by other modules.
 This declaration of services was already a feature of Java before version 9, but relied on a fragile configuration using text files.